 The last Health Visitor clinic will be held at Edlesborough on February 7th after which there will no longer be a Health Visitor clinic held at Edlesborough on a Tuesday and these will now be held at

 The Child Health Clinic on Thursdays, 9:30 to 11:00 at Ivinghoe Childrens Centre,

 Brookmead School, High Street, Ivinghoe, Buckinghamshire LU7 9EX.

 Their contact number is 01296 566276.

-Speech therapists and a private physiotherapist also hold sessions within the practice.
+A private physiotherapist also hold sessions within the practice.

 A community midwife cares for women during and after pregnancy and holds antenatal clinics in both surgeries.

 To inquire about any of these services please contact your surgery.